uberblah/software-quality/content/principles/_index.md

     4. Do Not Repeat Yourself
     5. Clean Abstractions
     6. Minimize Interfaces
-    7. Managing Complexity
+    7. Isolate Complexity
-    8. Minimizing Dependencies
+    8. Minimize Dependencies
     9. Design Incrementally
 2. People and Organizations
     1. If They Can, They Will
     2. If It's Not Written, It's Not Happening
     3. What Ownership Is
     4. The Problem with Deprecation
-    5. Process Automation
+    5. The Automation Spectrum
 3. Cross Cutting Concerns
-    1. Testing is Mandatory
+    1. Tests Or It Isn't Done
-    2. Isolating Tests
+    2. Isolate Tests
+    3. Boring is Good